 Students already at Warwick for their undergraduate degree undertake a similar programme of study for the final year of the MMath qualification.

 The Master of Advanced Study and the related MMath course are taught by academics with a strong interest in the modules that they lecture and the projects that they supervise.
-The course is therefore both challenging and rewarding and expected to produce highly-qualified graduates.
+The course is, therefore, both challenging and rewarding and expected to produce highly-qualified graduates.
 For example, existing MMath graduates are highly sought after with many continuing to academia or business, commerce, and industry.

 The Master of Advanced Study course runs from October to June each academic year.
 It is a master's level course leading to the same qualification as that awarded to external students taking the Cambridge "Part III" mathematics course.
 The choice of modules is broad, combining some high-level modules offered by the Statistics and Physics departments with those provided by the Mathematics department itself.

 The taught element of the course comprises 6 modules (15 credits each, 30 hours of lectures) which can be taken from a wide range of options.
 These should be fourth-year modules (MA4 or equivalent), although where a good academic case can be made students may take up to two third-year modules, with the permission of the course director.
 Students are also required to do a research project (30 credits) worth 25% of the final mark.
+Please note the deadline for the submission of the Project is typically near the end of March.

 Please note that these links will generally show the current year's modules only and a few of these may change for the coming year.
 If there are any modules that you are particularly interested in taking please contact the Director of MASt (see the link to the right).